blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Interfacing with properties on Entities

-A key change for allowing the proposed type system to work is moving away from arbitrary property keys and making use of canonical property URIs.
-As seen in the examples in earlier sections, properties that use simple keys will now have to point at _Property Type URIs_.
+A key change for allowing the proposed type system to work is moving away from arbitrary property keys and making use of canonical property URLs.
+As seen in the examples in earlier sections, properties that use simple keys will now have to point at _Property Type URLs_.

 **An example of an [`Entity`](https://blockprotocol.org/types/modules/graph/entity) instance in the current system:**